frankiewu1985/WinWhisper/README.md

 - Support press and hold to start and stop recording.
 - Add a pop up indicator on the screen while recording.
 - Add vocabulary setting.
+- Support use different shortcut for different languages.
 - Other UX adjustments.
 - Browser extension logic removed.